Teutonic Order: Battle of Legnica, 1241

-Against Poland
+Against Poland, 1308-1343

-A dispute over the succession to the Duchy of Pomerelia embroiled the Order in further conflict at the beginning of the 14th century.
-The Margraves of Brandenburg had claims to the duchy that they acted upon after the death of King Wenceslaus of Poland in 1306.
-Duke Władysław I the Elbow-high of Poland also claimed the duchy, based on inheritance from Przemysław II, but he was opposed by some Pomeranians nobles.
-They requested help from Brandenburg, which subsequently occupied all of Pomerelia except for the citadel of Gdańsk in 1308.
-Because Władysław was unable to come to the defense of Gdańsk, the Teutonic Knights, then led by Grand Master Siegfried von Feuchtwangen, were called to expel the Brandenburgers.
+A dispute over the claims to Pomerelia embroiled the Order in further conflict at the beginning of the 14th century.
+Duke Władysław I the Elbow-high of Poland wanted the region, citing inheritance from Przemysł II.
+He was opposed by some Pomeranian nobles, but also a Danish prince, who supported the Margrave of Brandenburg's claim that the region had been granted to Brandenburg as a fief by King Wenceslaus.
+Forces from Denmark and Brandenburg had tried and failed to take the site in 1301 and 1306 but, in the summer of 1308, Brandenburg's forces tried again, targeting the present-day site of Gdańsk, where a rebellion had erupted in their favor.
+Władysław pressed the Teutonic Order for help and the Teutonic Knights, led by Grand Master Siegfried von Feuchtwangen, drove Brandenburg out.
+The Knights requested payment in exchange and Władysław refused.

-The Order, under a Prussian Landmeister Heinrich von Plötzke, evicted the Brandenburgers from Gdańsk in September 1308 but then refused to yield the town to the Poles, and according to some sources massacred the town's inhabitants; although the exact extent of the violence is unknown, and widely recognized by historians to be an unsolvable mystery.
+By November, the Order forces under a Prussian Landmeister Heinrich von Plötzke took the site for themselves.
+According to some sources, they massacred the town's inhabitants, although the exact extent of the violence is unknown and widely recognized by historians to be an unsolvable mystery.
 The estimates range from 60 rebellious leaders, reported by dignitaries of the region and Knight chroniclers, to 10,000 civilians, a number cited in a papal bull (of dubious provenance) that was used in a legal process installed to punish the Order for the event; the legal dispute went on for a time, but the Order was eventually absolved of the charges.
-In the Treaty of Soldin, the Teutonic Order purchased Brandenburg's supposed claim to the castles of Gdańsk, Świecie, and Tczew and their hinterlands from the margraves for 10,000 marks on 13 September 1309.
+In the Treaty of Soldin, the Teutonic Order purchased the castles of Gdańsk, Świecie, and Tczew and their hinterlands from the margraves for 10,000 marks on 13 September 1309.